-Rental income from investment property is recognised in profit or loss on a straight line basis over the term of the lease.
+Rental income is recognised in profit or loss on a straight line basis over the term of the lease.
 Lease incentives granted are recognised as an integral part of the total rental income.

 New standards and interpretations not yet adopted